maxim-zhao/psrp/README.md

 ## Instructions

-This patch requires that you download a program that can apply it to a properly dumped ROM-image of the game.
+This patch requires that you do one of:
+1. Download a program that can apply it to a properly dumped ROM-image of the game.
 "Floating IPS" is recommended for Windows.
+2. Use an online patcher.
+[Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) is recommended.

 The original, unmodified game has the following characteristics: